-Are you wondering how to help someone with anxiety?
+Are you wondering how to help somebody with anxiety?
 You’re not alone.
 Anxiety affects millions of people and has no regard for gender, age, background, or anything else — chances are, you know someone with anxiety.

 The tricky part of generalized anxiety disorder is that it can present itself through several symptoms and reactions that we all experience as part of our natural defense systems.
 It’s important to remember that anxiety is good in small doses.
 However, repetitive, chronic anxiety can be debilitating and affect us negatively as we try to navigate our daily lives.